 Since texture will play an important role in the drawing, the surface that you choose to work on is important.
 For this example, Bristol paper (vellum surface) is used.
 This paper is very smooth, but still has an ample tooth (texture) to accept multiple applications of graphite.

 Bristol paper provides a good amount of control over the mark, but the texture in the drawing must be developed through mark-making and value alone.
 (Detail of texture created on Bristol paper is pictured below left.)

 Some will prefer a paper with a greater texture.
 Working on a surface with a bit more tooth can aid in the development of the texture of the leaves.
 Charcoal paper is a good solution for those wanting to exploit the surface texture.
 (Detail of texture created on charcoal paper is pictured above right.)

 It's easy to become overwhelmed when you look at a tree.
 There are so many details!
-But to draw one accurately, we do not need to be consumed with these details.
+But to draw one accurately, we need not be consumed with these details.
 Instead, we'll breakdown the tree into three simple aspects.
 We'll develop each aspect individually, following a structured approach.

 With the outer contours defined, we'll next find the smaller shapes within the canopy of the tree.
 These locations are "clumps" or collections of leaves found at the end of the branches.

-2. Develop the Texture - Using the defined shapes as a guide, we'll start to develop the texture of the leaves.
-This is a patient process.
+Step 2 - Develop the Texture - Using the defined shapes as a guide, we'll start to develop the texture of the leaves.
+This process requires patience.
 Take your time and remain consistent.
 It is not necessary to draw every leaf, instead we'll create the illusion of collections of leaves.
 We'll think about each "clump" or collection of leaves as a form, developing the highlights and shadows on each.